-3.3.233.3.26 Agri-Tech is one of our strategic growth sectors identified by the CPIER; our ambition is to use the Local Industrial Strategy to step up our programme to ensure we are the "go to" UK centre for Agri-Tech.
-Agri-Tech also features within our Skills Strategy.

-3.3.24 It was recommended by the Business Board and agreed by the The Combined Authority Board at their respective meetings in November 2018 that the Eastern-Agri Tech Programme Board should continue to takedelegates decisions about applications for the grant funding on behalf of bothfor the Combined Authorityand NALEP (both organisations are represented on Eastern Agri-Tech Programme to the Eastern Agri-Tech Programme Board), Specifying that that the Programme
+- 3.3.25 The Eastern Agri-Tech Growth Initiative has its own monitoring and evaluation arrangements, but these do link to the Combined Authority monitoring Monitoring and evaluation framework Evaluation Framework. - 3.3.233.3.26 Agri-Tech is one of our strategic growth sectors identified by the CPIER; our ambition is to use the Local Industrial Strategy to step up our programme to ensure we are the "go to" UK centre for Agri-Tech.
+Agri-Tech also features within our Skills Strategy. - 3.3.24 It was recommended by the Business Board and agreed by the The Combined Authority Board at their respective meetings in November 2018 that the Eastern-Agri-Tech Programme Board should continue to takedelegates decisions about applications for the grant funding on behalf of both for the Combined Authority and NALEP (both organisations are represented on Eastern Agri-Tech Programme to the Eastern Agri-Tech Programme Board); Specifying that that the Programme